Wingnut Films says Hobbit horses died off the set

 The Hobbit: An Unexpected Journey is the first film of Sir Peter's latest trilogy based on J R R Tolkien's books and opens on 28 November.

-Next story in National: Pay talks paving way for performance pay - NZEI
+Next story in New Zealand: Pay talks paving way for performance pay - NZEI

 Copyright © 2012, Radio New Zealand